nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 ## Baseline results and discussions [30 points]
  ### First BaseLine
-  #### Baseline description [7.5*2 = 15]
+  #### Baseline description
   This baseline is taken from an article published by Dinesh D at this link-> https://software.intel.com/en-us/blogs/2017/07/14/stock-predictions-through-news-sentiment-analysis
 The code repository for this baseline is here-> https://github.com/dineshdaultani/StockPredictions
 In this baseline, we have used Vader Sentiment Analyzer, which comes with NLTK package.
 VADER is trained using social media and news data using a lexicon-based approach.
 It is used to score single merged strings for articles and gives a positive, negative and neutral score for that string through Natural Language Processing.
 Hence, Vader is a suitable package for sentiment analysis of our merged news headlines.
 Output of sentiment analysis is then fed to machine learning models from scikit-learn library to predict the stock prices of DJIA indices.
 The machine learning models used in this baseline are Random Forest, Logistic Regression and Multi-Layer Perceptron (MLP) Classifiers.
+As the prices of the stocks fluctuate a lot, we have used a technique called smoothing which is used in financial markets to take a moving average of the values, which results in comparatively smooth curves.
+For moving average implementation, we have used the EWMA method from pandas package.
+As an exploration to this baseline, we updated the VADER lexicon with words+sentiments from other sources/lexicons such as the Loughran-McDonald Financial Sentiment Word Lists, and ran the various models mentioned above on the new lexicon and compared the results.

   #### Baseline result [10 points]
-Results of the baseline on your dataset, presented in a table or figure (e.g., a bar chart) [5*2 = 10] The baselines should be compared on the same metric [-5 if not] We have investigated the causative relation between public mood as measured from a large scale collection of tweets from twitter.com and the DJIA values.
-Thirdly, a Self Organizing Fuzzy Neural
-Network performs very good in predicting the actual DJIA values when trained on the feature set consisting of the DJIA values, Calm mood values and Happiness dimension over the past 3 days.
-The performance measure we have used is kfold sequential cross validation, which is more indicative of the market movements for financial data

-Logistic Regression perform badly on this dataset, giving the same percentage values for Direction Accuracy for all mood combinations.
-This shows that classification (directly predicting trends) is not the ideal methodology for this problem.
+  Logistic Regression perform badly on this dataset.
+This shows that classification (directly predicting trends) is probabaly not the ideal methodology for this problem.
+Our tests also determined that using the MLP classifier (a.k.a. neural networks) showed better results than logistic regression and random forest trained models.

  ### Second BaseLine
   #### Baseline description [7.5*2 = 15]